TrevorPilley/phone-number-parser/CONTRIBUTING.md

 ### Add a parser

-1. If the `DefaultPhoneNumberParser` can parse the file, add tests for the country using the `DefaultPhoneNumberParser` as appropriate.
+1. If the `DefaultPhoneNumberParser` can parse the file, add tests for the country using the `DefaultPhoneNumberParser` as appropriate - typically the min and max permitted local number(s) are tested within each area code/number kind.
 2. If country requires more complex logic to determine the area code, or the performance of the `DefaultPhoneNumberParser` is not acceptable then add a custom parser `{Iso3166Code}PhoneNumberParser` (see the GB one as an example) and add test cases based upon the data file.
 3. Add a unit test for in `PhoneNumberParserFactoryTests` to assert the expected parser is returned for the `{Iso3166Code}`.